ieeta-pt/DrAC/src/README.md

 matrix_location=../results/             #Path where the matrix will be saved

 [vocabularies]
-umls_rxnorm=../vocabularies/RXNORM.csv
-umls_drugbank=../vocabularies/DRUGBANK.csv
-umls_aod=../vocabularies/AOD.csv
-tuis=../vocabularies/MRSTY.RRF
-output=../vocabularies/
-ohdsi=../OHDSIVocabularies/
+umls_rxnorm=../vocabularies/RXNORM.csv      #Path for the unformated RxNorm dictionary umls_drugbank=../vocabularies/DRUGBANK.csv  #Path for the unformated DrugBank dictionary umls_aod=../vocabularies/AOD.csv            #Path for the unformated AOD dictionary tuis=../vocabularies/MRSTY.RRF              #Path for the UMLS semantic type mapping file output=../vocabularies/                     #Output path where the final formated Neji vocabularies will be saved ohdsi=../OHDSIVocabularies/                 #Output path where the final OHDSIVocabularies will be saved

 [post_vocabularies]
-description=../vocabularies/DrugDescription.tsv
-abrev=../vocabularies/Abreviations.tsv
-black_list=../vocabularies/BlackList.tsv
+description=../vocabularies/DrugDescription.tsv     #Drug description vocabulary used in the post processing stage of the annotator abrev=../vocabularies/Abreviations.tsv              #List of abbreviations to be used during the post processing stage of the annotator black_list=../vocabularies/BlackList.tsv            #List of terms to be removed during the post processing stage of the annotator

 [database]
 datatype=< datatype >       #Server type (i.e., Postgres or other)